phpfui/ThoughtsBlogCode/cmjsrq8tp000a02jm9y4lamea.md

 echo $d;
 ```

-The output of the above is `1111`, but variable has a different underlying representation, they just look the same when output.
+The output of the above is `1111`, but each variable has a different underlying representation, they just look the same when output.

 ### Implicit Conversions